 What is Wild Seeds ALC?

 Wild Seeds is an agile learning community that gives young people an entirely unique learning experience.
 Wild Seeds is a part-time program for young people ages 5-13 interested in unschooling in a community.
 Our program supports young people in building stronger relationships with themselves, others, and the wider world, meeting them where they are at today.
 Providing the space, time, tools, and resources, we support young people as they let their curiosities and passions lead the way to deep learning and action around topics and issues that matter to them.

-We trust that learning happens best when young people are free to explore, experiment, play, question and interact in the real world, while being supported by a community and facilitators trained to support self-directed learners.
+We trust that learning happens best when young people are empowered to explore, experiment, play, question, and interact with the real world, while being supported by their community.

 Beliefs about learning

-Wild Seeds believes that people learn best when they are empowered to choose what and how they learn.
-We use tools and processes from the agile learning model of self-directed education, which roots itself in the following:
+We use tools and practices from the agile learning model of unschooling, which roots itself in the following: